 Champion of science and academia

 Ulugh Beg was a champion of science and academia.
-He built madrasahs (a madrasah is an educational institution) in Bukhara and Samarkand and provided a secular education within their walls.
+He built madrasahs (a madrasah is an educational institution) in Bukhara and at the Registan, Samarkand and provided a secular education within their walls.
 Doing so enraged the Sufi clergy of the time, who were vehemently opposed to secular education (it was his insistence on making statements, such as the two quotes listed in this post, along with his promotion of secular education that led to his observatory being destroyed shortly after his death).

 “Pursuit of knowledge is the duty of each follower of Islam, man and woman.”